 Riad in Morocco

 A riad definitely makes our list of unique vacation home rentals.
 What is a riad?
 A riad is a traditional Moroccan house with a central courtyard.
 It usually has several floors and a rooftop.
 It has no windows to the outside, only to the inner courtyard.
 You get complete privacy in such a house from outsiders.
 The sunlight and fresh air come in through the roof, which can be left uncovered.
 If you want to look onto the street, you can do so from the rooftop.
 Riads are often converted into hotels.
 The one we stayed at was converted into a little guest house and privately owned.

 We loved it, because it is something not typically found in places we normally travel to.
 The decor was typically Moroccan which means lots of vibrant colours, rich hand-woven fabrics, beautifully dyed leather, water elements and greenery.
 The courtyard, the fountain or pool and the plants create natural cooling for the house.
 Essentially, your riad is your oasis in a busy medina of town.

 Our riad was very quiet, but the moment we went to the rooftop, we could hear people and cars.
 And another reason we liked it was its location.
-As I said it was in the medina of Marrakech, but off on a narrow side street.
+As I said it was in the medina of Marrakech, off a narrow side street.
 Our neighbours were regular people.
 We could see kids playing outside and moms watching over them.
 You’d have no idea this place was a little guest house.
-There was not big sign anywhere pointing to that fact.
+There was no sign anywhere pointing to that fact.
 We felt like we were part of the neighbourhood.

 Hobbit House in Poland